 Sales and marketing expenses.
 Our sales and marketing expenses increased by 24.8% from RMB2.5 billion in 2018 to RMB3.1 billion (US\$0.4 billion) in 2019.
-The increase was primarily attributable to (i) an increase of RMB378 million (US\$54 million) in payroll expenses due to the growth of our sales and marketing team and (ii) an increase of RMB325 million (US\$47 million) in depreciation and amortization expenses, which was partially offset by a decrease of RMB364 million (US\$52 million) in advertising and promotional expenses.
+The increase was primarily attributable to (i) an increase of RMB378 million (US\$54 million) in payroll expenses due to the growth of our sales and marketing team and (ii) an increase of RMB325 million (US\$46 million) in depreciation and amortization expenses related to the business corporation agreement with

+Tencent, which was partially offset by a decrease of RMB364 million (US\$52 million) in advertising and promotional expenses.